Blendify/blender-manual/trunk/blender_docs/manual/modeling/surfaces/editing.rst

    Before and after

-In Fig. Before a row of control points has been selected by initially selecting the control point labeled ``A`` and using :kbd:`Shift-R` to select the remaining control points.
+In Fig. Before a row of control points has been selected by initially selecting the control point labeled "A" and using :kbd:`Shift-R` to select the remaining control points.
 Then, using the *Delete Menu* :kbd:`X`, the *selected* row of control points is erased, resulting in Fig. After.